A simple, yet subtle "invariance" of two-body decay kinematics

-As advertised at the beginning, our finding can be utilized to measure a combination of $m_{A}$ and $m_{B}$ given by $E^{*}$, which means that $m_B$ can be measured if $m_A$ is known, or vice versa.
+As advertised at the beginning, our finding can be utilized to measure a combination of $m_{A}$ and $m_{B}$ given by $E^{*}$, which means that $m_B$ can be determined if $m_A$ is known, or vice versa.
 For this purpose, we are required to extract the location of the peak accurately from data.
-Clearly, having a theoretical prediction from first principles for the shape of $f(x)$ is very hard because the boost distribution $g(\gamma)$ depends on the structure functions and on the actual decay vertex of the mother particle, and hence in principle it depends on the process, the mass of the mother particle, and the collider.
-Nevertheless, we can still exploit some functional properties of the generic $f(x)$ which are listed below: \begin{itemize} \item $f$ is a function with an argument of $\frac{1}{2}\left(x+\frac{1}{x} \right)$, i.e., it is even under $x\leftrightarrow \frac{1}{x}$, \item $f$ is maximized at $x=1$, \item $f$ vanishes as $x$ approaches $0$ or $\infty$, \item $f$ becomes a $\delta$-function in some limiting configuration. \end{itemize} The first property follows from eq.~(\ref{eq:f}), and the second from eq.~(\ref{eq:fp}) and the argument thereafter.
-The third one is also manifest from eq.~(\ref{eq:f}) since those two limits lead to a trivial definite integral from $\infty$ to $\infty$.
-Finally, the last one reflects the fact that no boost returns a fixed value of energy given in eq.~(\ref{Estar}), i.e., $\delta$-functionlike distribution.
+Clearly, having a theoretical prediction from first principles for the shape of $f(x)$ is very hard because the boost distribution $g(\gamma)$ is inherently process-dependent.
+Nevertheless, we know some properties of $f(x)$ which are listed below: i) the value of $f(x)$ remains the same under $x\leftrightarrow \frac{1}{x}$, ii) $f$ is maximized at $x=1$, iii) $f$ vanishes as $x$ approaches $0$ or $\infty$, iv) $f$ becomes a $\delta$-function in some limit of its parameters.
+The first property follows from the $x$-dependence of $f$ arising only from the lower limit of the integral in eq.~(\ref{eq:f}), and the second from eq.~(\ref{eq:fp}) and the argument thereafter.
+The third one is also manifest from eq.~(\ref{eq:f}) as mentioned above.
+Finally, the last one reflects the fact that when the mother particle is not boosted, we get a fixed value of energy given in eq.~(\ref{Estar}), i.e., a delta-function.